Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Conclusion

 \section{Conclusion}

 We presented the first unsupervised zero-shot neural network architecture for geometric depth refinement and super-resolution.
-Our method is based on a novel network architecture and loss functions, that not only outperforms known methods on given benchmarks but can retrieve fine details of the geometry that can not be captured in modern depth scanners due to physical limitations. { }
+Our method is based on a novel network architecture and loss functions, that not only outperforms known methods on given benchmarks but can retrieve fine details of the geometry that can not be captured in low-cost depth scanners.
+Due to the lack of other self-supervised depth super-resolution methods, we compared our results to pre-trained supervised methods, trained on different data sets.
+Under this scenario, the other methods deal with a domain gap that our self-supervised method can avoid.
+This allowed us to achieve superior results in a variety of tests.